 Take time to research

-Dementia is a multifaceted disease and the signs of dementia are extremely diverse.
+Dementia is a multifaceted disease, and the signs of dementia are incredibly diverse.
 If you’re supporting someone who is experiencing a gradual decline in physical and mental capabilities as a result of dementia, you can find out more on the Dementia Australia website about how to cope with common behaviours such as aggression, agitation, anxiety, depression and disinhibition.

 Adapt your methods of personal care